dollodart/mod-spec-spectra/readme.md

 - lof=local outlier factor
 - svd=singular value decomposition
 - pca=principal components analysis
+- nmf=non-negative matrix factorization
+- nndsvd=non-negative double singular value decomposition

 ## Definitions

 Chemical Rank: The rank of a data matrix found by the number of singular values which are greater than some cut-off value determined by experimental error.

+Disambiguiation on spectrum: a spectrum can be one of two things here:
+1. The data in a spectrum collected through a spectrograph , which is a result of the species concentrations, illumination, surface topography, and sensor, and their intrinsic spectrum (see below).
+This is the data matrix.
+2. The intrinsicp spectrum, which is the absorbance spectrum from a fixed, uniform illumination of broadband IR at a standard concentration.
+This is one of the two matrices resulting from the alternating least squares decomposition.

+Factorization and decomposition, in this context, are equivalent.

 ## Data Transformation